Background & Objectives

 Knowledge for Reform Action (K4RA) in the Western Balkans is a project launched by Norway and implemented by UNOPS to assist Western Balkan countries in acceding to the European Union.
 We partnered with UNOPS to design and provide a solution that would enable Albania, Kosovo, Bosnia-Herzegovina, North Macedonia, Montenegro, and Serbia (collectively known as WB6) to better share resources and private and public knowledge related to necessary pre-accession reforms.

-as a leading resource for Western Balkan countries.
+the platform as the leading resource for Western Balkan countries and their partners.

 How did we tackle the challenge?